umputun/mpt/README.md

-# MPT - Multi-Provider Tool
+# MPT - Multi-Provider Tool for AI Language Models

 [![Build Status](https://github.com/umputun/mpt/actions/workflows/ci.yml/badge.svg)](https://github.com/umputun/mpt/actions/workflows/ci.yml)
 [![Coverage Status](https://coveralls.io/repos/github/umputun/mpt/badge.svg?branch=master)](https://coveralls.io/github/umputun/mpt?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/umputun/mpt)](https://goreportcard.com/report/github.com/umputun/mpt)

-MPT is a command-line utility that sends prompts to multiple AI language model providers in parallel and combines the results.
+MPT is a command-line utility that sends prompts to multiple AI language model providers (OpenAI, Anthropic, Google, and custom providers) in parallel and combines the results.
+It enables easy file inclusion for context and supports flexible pattern matching to quickly include relevant code or documentation in your prompts.

-## Why MPT?
+## What MPT Does

-When working with AI language models, different providers often have unique strengths and perspectives.
-MPT allows you to:
+MPT makes working with AI language models simpler and more powerful by:

-1. **Compare responses across providers**: See how different models approach the same problem, revealing insights that a single model might miss.

-2. **Leverage specialized capabilities**: Each AI system has strengths - one might excel at coding tasks while another provides clearer explanations or more creative solutions.

-3. **Get multiple perspectives quickly**: Instead of sequentially querying each provider, get all responses in a single operation, saving time and effort.

-4. **Improve reliability**: By not relying on a single provider, you reduce the risk of service outages or rate limiting affecting your workflow.

-5. **Customize for your needs**: With support for local LLMs via custom OpenAI-compatible endpoints, you can combine private and public models in one interface.
+1. **Querying multiple AI providers simultaneously**: Get responses from OpenAI, Claude, Gemini, and custom models all at once, with clear provider labeling.

+2. **Including files as context using smart pattern matching**:
+   - Easily add code files to your prompt with flexible patterns: `--file "**/*.go"` or `--file "pkg/..."`
+   - Filter out unwanted files with exclusion patterns: `--exclude "**/tests/**"`
+   - Provide comprehensive context from your codebase without manual copying

+3. **Streamlining your AI workflow**:
+   - Pipe content from other commands directly to MPT: `git diff | mpt --prompt "Review this code"`
+   - Combine stdin with files: `cat error.log | mpt --file "app/server.go" --prompt "Why am I seeing this error?"`
+   - Use environment variables to manage API keys

+4. **Getting multiple perspectives**: Different AI models have different strengths—MPT lets you leverage them all at once to get more comprehensive insights.

-6. **Cleaner single-provider output**: When only one provider is enabled, MPT automatically skips the provider headers for cleaner, more usable output.
+5. **Providing cleaner single-provider output**: When using just one AI provider, MPT automatically removes headers for cleaner results.

-7. **Cascade and summarize responses**: Use the output from multiple models as input for a secondary analysis.

 For example, when reviewing code changes:
 ```